-While they differ in their composition of polyphenols, they may bestow the same beneficial effects on blood vessel function (
+While they differ in their polyphenol composition, they may bestow the same beneficial effects on blood vessel function (

 Most research indicates that green tea has stronger antioxidant properties than black tea, but one study found that green and black teas exhibited equally effective antioxidant capacities (

 Though both contain caffeine, black tea usually has more — making green the better choice for people sensitive to this stimulant.
-Furthermore, green tea contains more L-theanine, an amino acid which is calming and can balance the effects of caffeine (
+Furthermore, green tea contains more L-theanine, an amino acid that’s calming and can balance the effects of caffeine (

-But if you’re looking for a caffeine hit that is not as strong as coffee, black tea could be a great option for you.
+However, if you’re looking for a caffeine boost that is not as strong as coffee, black tea could be a great option for you.